G-Core/FastEdge-sdk-js/docs/src/content/docs/guides/installation.md

 npm install --save-dev @gcoredev/fastedge-sdk-js
 ```

-This will install both the javascript module `componentize` as well as a command line option.
+This will install the javascript package as well as some helpful command line tools.